seqscope/cartloader/docs/vignettes/intro.md

 # Vignettes

-We offer a series of tutorials to help users master the `cartloader` toolkit across a range of scenarios — from simple getting-started examples to processing full-scale ST datasets.
+Explore a series of tutorials that help you learn `CartLoader` — from quick, getting‑started examples to processing full‑scale spatial transcriptomics (ST) datasets.

-For a more detailed explanation of each step, refer to our [References](../reference/sge_convert.md) Page.
+For step‑by‑step details of each module, see the [Reference](../reference/sge_convert.md) pages.

 ## Quick Start

-If you're new to `cartloader`, we recommend beginning with the [Quick Start](./quickstart/run_locally.md) tutorial.
+If you’re new to `CartLoader`, start with the [Quick Start](./quickstart/run_locally.md) tutorial.

-This vignette provides a beginner-friendly walkthrough using a small mouse hippocampus dataset to walks through `cartloader` functions.
+It provides a beginner‑friendly walkthrough using a small mouse hippocampus dataset and introduces the core `CartLoader` functions.

 <div class="grid cards single-left" markdown>